2018 Amesbury poisonings: Investigation

 The Metropolitan Police announced on 13 July 2018 that they had identified the source of the nerve agent that poisoned Sturgess and Rowley as being a "small bottle" discovered at Rowley's house in Amesbury, which was confirmed by analysis at DSTL Porton Down to contain Novichok.
 Matthew Rowley, brother of the victim, said Charlie told him that he had picked up "the perfume bottle".
 The Metropolitan Police refused to confirm this claim.

 Also on 13 July, the intergovernmental Organisation for the Prohibition of Chemical Weapons (OPCW) received a request from the UK for technical assistance on the incident in Amesbury.
 The OPCW sent a team of specialists who collected samples and sent them to two laboratories.
 By 18 July, preliminary work was completed and the team left the UK.

 On 7 August 2018, the Foreign Office announced that OPCW experts would return to Amesbury to collect further samples.
 A spokesman said: "During their visit, the OPCW's experts will collect more samples to inform their work following their visit in July.
 The samples will be analysed at highly reputable international laboratories designated by the OPCW."
 The poison was confirmed on 4 September by the OPCW to be the same kind of nerve agent as that used on the Skripals, but the OPCW also said that it could not determine if it was from the same batch.

 On 5 September 2018, Assistant Commissioner Neil Basu said the police had "no doubt" that this incident was connected to the poisoning of Sergei and Yulia Skripal.
-He said, "we do not believe Dawn and Charlie were deliberately targeted, but became victims as a result of the recklessness in which such a toxic nerve agent was disposed of."
-On the same date, the Metropolitan Police released a detailed description of the Salisbury poisoning and named the suspects wanted.
+He said, "we do not believe Dawn and Charlie were deliberately targeted, but became victims as a result of the recklessness [with] which such a toxic nerve agent was disposed of."
+On the same date, the Metropolitan Police released a detailed description of the Salisbury poisoning and named Alexander Petrov and Ruslan Boshirov as the suspects wanted.
 The announcement went on to state that the investigation into the Amesbury poisoning was ongoing by the Police and the Crown Prosecution Service, and further charges relating to Sturgess and Rowley would follow.

-Inquest

-The inquest for Sturgess was opened and adjourned by HM Coroner for Wiltshire and Swindon in Salisbury on 19 July 2018, with a Pre-Inquest Review listed for 16 January 2019.
-This was delayed, in part because the Crown Prosecution Service requested a suspension in view of the ongoing criminal investigation.
-The Senior Coroner, David Ridley, issued a 31-page ruling on the scope of the inquest on 20 December 2019, but no date for the full inquest was given.